Table of Contents

 What Is a CNC Turning Machine?

 CNC is short for computer numerical control.
-Simultaneously, CNC turning is known as a subtractive machining process when a cutting tool is placed against a spinning piece to take material off.
+Simultaneously, CNC turning is a subtractive machining process when a cutting tool is placed against a spinning piece to remove material.

 Thus, a CNC turning machine or a milling center can be defined as a computer-controlled piece of machinery used to remove material parts from a spinning workpiece with high precision.